A Generalised Theory of Proportionality in Collective Decision Making: Priceable Outcomes

 We will now prove that Phragm\'en's Sequential Method satisfies PJR if and only if the feasibility constraints have a matroid structure.

 \begin{theorem} Phragm\'en's Sequential Method satisfies PJR for elections with matroid constraints.
-For each non-matroid feasibility constraints there is an election where the method fails PJR. \end{theorem} \begin{proof} We start by proving the first part of the theorem statement.
-Consider a group of voters $S\subseteq N$ deserving $\ell$ candidates.
-For the sake of contradiction, assume the method selects fewer than $\ell$ candidates from $\bigcup_{i\in S}A_i$.
+For each non-matroid feasibility constraints there is an election where the method fails Base PJR. \end{theorem} \begin{proof} We start by proving the first part of the theorem statement.
+Towards a contradiction assume there is a group $S$ weakly deviating in an outcome returned by Phragm\'en's Sequential Method, $W_{\mathrm{Phr}}$.
+Let $\ell= |(\bigcup_{i\in S} A_i) \cap W_{\mathrm{Phr}} |+ 1$.
 Consider the first moment, $t$, when all the candidates from $\bigcap_{i\in S} A_i$ are either elected or removed.
 Note that $t \leq \nicefrac{\ell}{|S|}$.
 Indeed, if $t > \nicefrac{\ell}{|S|}$, then at time $\nicefrac{\ell}{|S|}$ the group $S$ would collect in total $\ell$ dollars, and would buy at least $\ell$ candidates from $\bigcup_{i\in S} A_i$ (the possibility of buying such candidates comes from the fact that there would always be a candidate from $\bigcap_{i\in S} A_i$ available for purchase).

-Let $W$ denote an outcome purchased at time $t$.
+Let $W \subseteq W_{\mathrm{Phr}}$ denote an outcome purchased at time $t$.
 The voters from $N \setminus S$ could spend at most $(n-|S|)\cdot \nicefrac{\ell}{|S|} = \nicefrac{n\cdot \ell}{|S|}-\ell$ dollars on candidates from set $T = W\setminus \bigcup_{i\in S} A_i$.
 In particular, as the price for all the candidates is $1$, it means that: